OAS Satisfaction Survey

 Yes.
 Sample tasks can be viewed here.

-- How will I know if my class/section has been selected to be part of the sample for CLA?
+- How did faculty know if their class/section was selected to be part of the sample for CLA?

-Senior-level courses are being selected according to a five-year rotating cycle developed with the CLA Course Designation Forms that were submitted by department chairs in the summer of 2011.
+Senior-level courses were selected according to a five-year rotating cycle developed with the CLA Course Designation Forms that were submitted by department chairs in the summer of 2011.

-- Is CLA graded?
-Am I to include it when calculating course grades?
+- Was CLA graded?
+Was it included it when calculating course grades?

-Performance on the CLA should not be factored into the course grade.
-Instructors can decide whether participation points will be assigned for completing CLA.
-As we aim to test the entire class/section, participation points have shown to be effective in motivating students to participate.
-We do not suggest offering extra credit as it implies that CLA is optional and leads to poor rates of participation
+Performance on the CLA was not factored into the course grade.
+Instructors decided whether participation points were assigned for completing CLA.
+As we aimed to test the entire class/section, participation points have shown to be effective in motivating students to participate.

 - Who can I contact for more information?